srdavidson/smime/SBR.md

 **Mailbox Field**: In Subscriber Certificates contains a Mailbox Address of the Subject via `rfc822Name` or `otherName` value of type `id-on-SmtpUTF8Mailbox` in the `subjectAltName` extension, or in Subordinate CA Certificates via `rfc822Name` in permittedSubtrees within the `nameConstraints` extension.

+**Mobile Driver License (mDL)**: A digital identity document issued by a competent authority (e.g., a U.S. State Department of Motor Vehicles) under the American Association of Motor Vehicle Administrators (AAMVA) mDL Trust Framework and conforming to ISO/IEC 18013-5 or ISO/IEC 18013-7.

 **Multi-Perspective Issuance Corroboration**: A process by which the determinations made during domain validation and CAA checking by the Primary Network Perspective are corroborated by other Network Perspectives before Certificate issuance.

 **Multipurpose Profile**: The S/MIME Multipurpose Generation profiles are aligned with the more defined Strict Profiles, but with additional options for `extKeyUsage` and other extensions.
 This is intended to allow flexibility for crossover use cases between document signing and secure email.